norbus161/P2G-Dashboard/README.md

 ### Todos

-- [x] Rangeplot automatic scaling for y-axes
+- [x] Rangeplot: automatic scaling for y-axes
-- [x] Rangeplot fix decimals for maxima labels
+- [x] Rangeplot: fix decimals for maxima labels
+- [ ] Rangeplot: show maxima labels only for the antenna (1 OR 2) with global maxima
-- [x] Polarplot
+- [x] Polarplot: fix labels
+- [ ] Polarplot: show angle of the radar within the polarplot
 - [ ] Refactor code
 - [ ] Compile release version for Ubuntu 18.04
 - [ ] Deliver executable with dependencies